golangci/misspell/CONTRIBUTING.md

 The word should be added to one of the following files.

-- `cmd/gen/sources/main.json`: common words.
+- `internal/gen/sources/main.json`: common words.
-- `cmd/gen/sources/uk.json`: UK only words.
+- `internal/gen/sources/uk.json`: UK only words.
-- `cmd/gen/sources/us.json`: US only words.
+- `internal/gen/sources/us.json`: US only words.

+The target `make generate` will generate the Go files.

 The PR description must provide all the information (links) about the misspelling frequency.